Anirban166/Resume-Ranker/README.md

 (8) Keyword Input rather than hardcoded String array: <br>
 Status: Solved by taking a scanner object with a line as input which is split into keywords seperated by whitespace.
 (Input must be keywords in a line seperated by blankspace)

+Extras
+---
+Added Application Interface (Jframe+Swinger GUI) to take custom keywords and directory as input.
+Done with everything else.